seongbae/discuss/README.md

 ### Libraries used

-* This package uses sweetalert package by realrashid for displaying alerts.
+* sweetalert package by realrashid for displaying alerts.
+* Vue
+* Bootstrap-vue

 ### Changelog